Bylaws of the Idaho Society of Individual Psychology

 Section 2: New officers shall be installed at the conclusion of the annual meeting each year.
 Elections shall be held at the annual meeting with a slate prepared by the Nominating Committee with provisions for candidates to be nominated from the floor.
 There shall be twenty-four (24) hours between the presentation of the slate and the voting process.

 a.
 President – shall preside at all meetings of the Society and of the Executive Board.
 S/he shall be the ex-officio member of all committees.
+S/he shall serve in an executive function.
+S/he is authorized to enter into contracts on behalf of the society, sign documents on behalf and perform other tasks appropriate to the position.
+S/he may make decisions in coordination with the treasurer regarding urgent expenditures without additional board consultation however shall be required to justify said expenditures at the next board meeting.
+S/he may retain legal, accounting or other counsel on behalf of the society.
+The President shall have access to all data held by the society without exception and have passwords and appropriate access to all accounts.
 S/he shall provide at least two weeks notice to the members of all general meetings of the Society.
 S/he shall give reasonable notification to Board members of all Board meetings.

 c.
 Secretary – shall keep the minutes of the Executive Board and other meetings of the Society, and perform usual duties of the office.